jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ShowToc: true
 ---

 In this post, we're going to implement the first few stages of a digital **Quadrature Phase Shift Keying** (QPSK) modulator.
 A modulator is a critical piece of any communication system.
-It's the device that converts data into a physical shift of a high frequency carrier frequency signal.
-The carrier signal "carries" the modulated signal through the air to a receiver, where this shift is detected and converted back to data.
+It's the device that converts information into a physical effect that can travel through space.
+Usually this means carefully tuning the characteristics of a high frequency carrier signal.
+The carrier signal "carries" the modulated signal through the air to a receiver, where the physical property is detected and converted back to data.
 Without modulators, reliable, long distance communication would be impossible.

 We'll start with a little history, and a little math.
 After that, we'll get into the nuts-and-bolts of how it all works.